Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-13/README.md

 ## DBSBiz
 **DBSBiz** is the Ultimate Everyday Haeker App designed to help with hawkers' end-to-end operations!

-Try out our app now to **Live More, Err Less** *with e-payment that’s non-disruptive, easy-to-use and just the way you ordered*.
+With DBSBiz, you can **Live More, Err Less** *with e-payment that’s non-disruptive, easy-to-use and just the way you ordered*.

 ## Try our apps here!
 | **DBSBiz (Hawker)** | **DBSPay (Customer)** |